Nash uniformization of chessboard sets by Nash manifolds with corners: Preliminary results

 \section{Preliminary results}

 In this section we collect some preliminary concepts and results that will be used freely along this article.
 We include them for the sake of completeness and to ease the reading of the article.
 We refer the reader to \cite{fe3,fgr} for further details.
+We also present some new results in Subsection \S\ref{1dimc}.